andrewwhitehouse/writing/10-clojure-macros.md

 The macros effectively applies a substitution on its arguments, and it is the result that is actually executed.
 So in this case the code no longer executes the `p` function, avoiding the infinite loop.

-The other way we can defer execution is by passing the second argument as a function to be executed from `test` only when needed:
+A second way we can defer execution is by passing the second argument as a function to be executed from `test` only when needed:

 ```
 sicp.chapter1=> (defn p [] (p))